budhwarstuti/MechaCar_Statistical_Analysis/README.md

 Having said that, effect of ground clearance, vehicle length and intercept need to be taken into consideration for having an impact on mpg.

 * Is the slope of the linear model considered to be zero?
 Why or why not?
-* The slope is not considered to be zero because of the very samll p-value at 5.35e-11.
+* Ans: The slope is not considered to be zero because of the very samll p-value at 5.35e-11.
 We've got enough evidence to reject the null hypotheis.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
-* This linear model predicts the mpg of MechaCar prototypes effectively.
+* Ans: This linear model predicts the mpg of MechaCar prototypes effectively.
 The multiple R-squared value of 0.7149 and the adjusted R-Squared value of 0.68 indicate  that there is a strong corelation between all factors provided with mpg.

 ## **Summary Statistics on Suspension Coils**
 Total_summary